HITECH /HIPAA Privacy Rule Medical Record Retention

-HIPAA Makes No Firm Assertion as to Medical Record Retention
+HIPAA Makes No Firm Assertion as to Medical Record Retention Across States

 There are several factors to consider when determining what documents need to be stored and for how long.
 It is important to realize that HIPAA makes no firm assertion as to medical records retention leaving the long-term storage of medical records to state and other federal laws.
+These laws vary from state to state and federal laws vary based on the type of medical record.

-HIPAA Federal Regulations
+HIPAA Privacy Rule Federal Regulations

 Viewing the table will show that the documentation can vary from “no specified retention periods” (Vaccine information) to “75 years after last date of activity” (Department of Veterans Affairs).
 Be forewarned that this does not cover all possible documentation.

 For example, The Centers for Medicare & Medicaid Services provides direction through the 2005 CFR Title 42.
-Medicare providers submitted cost reports are required to keep records for “a period of, at least, 5 years after the closure of the cost report” and Medicare managed care providers are required to maintain records for 10 years.
+Medicare providers who submit cost reports are required to keep records for “a period of, at least, 5 years after the closure of the cost report” and Medicare managed care providers are required to maintain records for 10 years.

-HIPAA State Regulations
+HIPAA Privacy Rule State Regulations

 In many cases, regulations default to state law and, if the period of time is longer, state law takes precedence.
 Similar to federal regulations, state law varies wildly, as seen below.